 Weight loss can significantly reduce the impact on weight-bearing joints in the knee, hip, and spine.
 If you’re overweight, taking off extra weight can help relieve pain.

 Two types of injections can be used for people with painful arthritis that doesn’t respond to conservative treatment:

-- Cortisone.
+- Corticosteroids.
 These injections into the affected joint can sometimes provide relief.
 The effect lasts only a month or two.
-Also, cortisone is a steroid and isn’t recommended for continuous treatment because of side effects.
+Corticosteroids aren’t recommended for continuous treatment because of their side effects.

 - Viscosupplements, such as Synvisc.
 These are injections of hyaluronic acid into your joint.
 Hyaluronic acid is a part of the natural lubricant, called synovial fluid, that surrounds your joints.